 Net tangible book value dilution per share of common stock underlying the Series B Preferred Stock in each unit to new investors represents the difference between the amount per share of common stock underlying the Series B Preferred Stock in each unit paid by purchasers of common stock in this offering and the pro forma net tangible book value per share of our common stock immediately after the completion of this offering.
-After giving effect to our sale of 2,500,000 units in this offering at an assumed public offering price of \$4.00 per unit, the last reported sale price of our common stock on the OTCQB on October 6, 2016, and after deducting underwriting discounts and commissions and estimated offering expenses, our pro forma net tangible book value as of June 30, 2016, would have been \$(0.35) per share.
+After giving effect to our sale of 2,500,000 units in this offering at an assumed public offering price of \$4.00 per unit, the minimum price for initial listing on the NASDAQ Capital Market, and after deducting underwriting discounts and commissions and estimated offering expenses, our pro forma net tangible book value as of June 30, 2016, would have been \$(0.35) per share.
 This represents an immediate adjusted net tangible book value per share after this offering of \$0.60 per share of common stock to existing stockholders and an immediate dilution in net tangible book value of \$3.40 per share to purchasers of units in this offering, as illustrated in the following table: